Edinburgh-Genome-Foundry/BandWitch/pypi-readme.rst

    :alt: [logo]
    :align: center

-Enzymes selected by bandwitch to obtain **significant differences** between the patterns of the tested constructs, so that a construct can be identified by its pattern.
+Enzymes selected by bandwitch to obtain **significant differences** between the patterns of the tested constructs, so that a construct can be identified by its pattern:

 .. image:: https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/BandWitch/master/examples/separating_digestions.png
    :alt: [logo]